trueblacker/dbwrap/README.md

 ## basic example

 Open and close.
-You should create a struct with a predefined field of type dbwrap.CleanupFunc and of name Cleanup (this is required).
-The field will be initialized during the call to Open and will hold all the code necessary to gracefully shut down all the initialized data.
-Notice dummy import of necessary database driver.
+Upon return, Open function returns the cleanup function, which holds all the code necessary to gracefully shut down the initialized data (close the database, etc).

+Also notice dummy import of necessary database driver.
 The packagae itself does not implicitly imports any of them.

 ```go
 import (